Low back pain trigger points can be a cause of long term pain that’s often missed.

 In this page you’ll discover:

-Chronic lower back pain is an enormous and increasing problem in western world, and one major overlooked cause of pain is trigger points.
+Chronic lower back pain is an enormous and increasing problem in Western world, and one major overlooked cause of pain is trigger points.
 Lower back muscles are vulnerable to getting trigger points.
-That’s because your back muscles have to balance and power your back – and you use them every day for movement, sitting and standing.
+This is because your back muscles have to balance and power your back – and you use them every day for movement, sitting and standing.

 They then become the primary cause of ongoing lower back pain.
 Trigger points in the back are simple to treat effectively – and can provide significant pain relief.

 Get a copy of the Free Trigger Point Treatment Manual >>